farasatkhan/NYTimes-bot/README.md

 ```

 - After completing all the above step.
 You would need to create a Firebase account to store users username and their id so you could later send them articles.
-- After generating a service account.
+- After generating a service account which you could find in [IAM & Admin section](https://console.cloud.google.com/iam-admin/serviceaccounts/).
 Download in the JSON format and save it in config.js file.

 ```
 module.exports = {